FANZ-Econometric/Econometric-documentation/schema/README.md

 * Rho
 * DissolutionRates

-OtpimumPrams required for the nutrients selected when an Otimum or Constrained scenario is run *Constraint required if running a Constrained scenario
+OptimumPrams required for the nutrients selected when an Optimum or Constrained scenario is run
+* Constraint required if running a Constrained scenario